superfliege/azure-docs.de-de/articles/stream-analytics/stream-analytics-previews.md

 ## <a name="private-previews"></a>Private Vorschauversionen

 Die folgenden Features befinden sich in der privaten Vorschau.
-Um auf diese Vorschauen zuzugreifen, besuchen Sie die Seite [Anmeldung](https://aka.ms/ASApreview1) für die private Vorschau von Azure Stream Analytics.

 ### <a name="anomaly-detection"></a>Erkennung von Anomalien